The Master's Degree Changes of 2018

 Beginning from 1.8.2018 all master level courses will comprise of either 10 or 5 credits.
 A voluntary internship on master’s level will consist of 5 or 10 elective credits.
 From 1.8.2019 the seminar course will be 5 credits.
 The number of credits for all other master level courses will be set during the spring 2018, after which the study plans will be published in WebOodi.
 In case a student, due to the structural changes, would fall short of a few credits in his/her major, a supplementary literature course consisting of 2 or 3 credits can be offered when the student is at the end of his/her studies.
 Visit a study counsellor at the Office of Study Affairs who can check if you may take the supplementary literature couse.

 Students, who have followed and meet the requirements of an old study plan in their major, can still graduate according to it.
 Students who need to combine studies from an old and a new study plan are advised to prioritise compulsory courses in the new study plan.
 In addition, by taking elective courses, they should make sure that they have at least 60 credits on advanced level in their major and at least 30 credits in studies that can be approved as programme/major specific (see the picture of the structure below) and thus attain at least 90 credits in their major.
 All previously conducted studies that were included in previous study plans can be included as electives in the new plan.
 Students are welcome and recommended to go through their studies with a study counsellor well before graduation.

 Re-taking exams and courses from 2017-18

 A new course, Global Competence 5 credits (consists of courses 9995 and 9996), will be part of the compulsory studies within the major for students starting their master studies fall 2018 or later, and all students tha complete the seminar worth 5 cr.
-Students that finish the seminar worth 12 credits before fall 2019 are not required to take the Global Competence courses 9995 and 9996, but the courses can however be a part of the elective programme specific studies (they can be included in the 90 credits).
+Students that finish the seminar worth 12 credits before the fall of 2019 are not required to take the Global Competence courses 9995 and 9996, but the courses can however be a part of the elective programme specific studies (they can be included in the 90 credits).

 Weighting of course grades